In this article, we will look at the difference between include and require in PHP.

-This difference will only become noticeable if the path to your file is incorrect or the PHP file in question does not exist.
+This difference will only become apparent if the path to your file is incorrect or the file in question does not exist.

 When the include statement cannot find a file.